 But wait!
 Isn’t that just narcissism, self indulgence and complacency?
 The very things we are always cautioned to guard against?
 I mean self-love, come on…

 But was self-love in the English language sense really what these sages of ancient times had meant, or were they getting at something different that was being lost in translation?
-At this time, my ex Dr Kristin Neff, and I, were attending a Buddhist sanga pretty regularly and starting to wrestle with these concepts.
+At this time, I was attending a Buddhist sanga pretty regularly and starting to wrestle with these concepts.
 Over a number of conversations we wondered whether what these old Buddhist masters had meant was actually self-compassion.

 And a movement was born.
 Those of you who have followed Kristin’s work, not just as an autism mom and Professor of Psychology at the University of Texas, but also her self-compassion work, know that she ended up creating a measure to chart how high or low someone’s self-compassion was in relation to their good or bad mental health.
 This became a best selling book – Self Compassion – and the new frontier of the mindfulness movement.
 But the reason it was so successful was that the science was sound – and it discovered that it was peoples’ ability to be compassionate towards themselves was directly correlated to not just their happiness quotient but to their general success in life.